Novel Detector Dramatically Simplifies PIONA Analysis

 Measurement of bulk composition of hydrocarbon groups and individual compounds in gasoline is important for quality control as well as ensuring compliance with various governmental regulations.
 As such, multiple ASTM methods exist for measuring various aspects of gasoline samples.
 Most of the methods are limited in scope to a subset of hydrocarbon groups or specific compounds of interest, meaning that multiple methods are required for typical production control.
 More comprehensive methods such as ASTM D6730 and ASTM D6839 tend to involve complicated instrumentation and/or setup procedures.
 These methods have no inherent ability for self-monitoring of measurement results (e.g., a fit criteria or similar), and instead rely on precise definition and control of retention times, resulting in more error-prone production measurements.

-VUV Analytics’ first released application, called VUV PIONA+, uses GC-VUV to improve detailed and bulk classification analysis of petroleum-based fuels.
-The result is the potential for GC-VUV to significantly reduce the complexity or run times compared to existing ASTM methods for fuel analysis, as well as the potential of combining information obtained using multiple methods.
-The VUV PIONA+ method results in a per-measurement information set that would typically require implementation of multiple ASTM methods (e.g. D5769, D5580, D1319, D6550, D3606, D4815, D5599, D5845) while being inherently more robust and production-worthy than the more comprehensive ASTM gasoline methods.
+VUV Analytics’ first released application, called VUV PIONA+™, uses GC-VUV to improve detailed and bulk classification analysis of petroleum-based fuels.
+The result is the potential for GC-VUV to significantly reduce the complexity or run times compared to existing ASTM methods for fuel analysis, as well as the potential to combine information currently obtained using multiple methods.
+The VUV PIONA+™ method results in a per-measurement information set that would typically require implementation of multiple ASTM methods (i.e. D5769, D5580, D1319, D6550, D3606, D4815, D5599, D5845) while being inherently more robust and production-worthy than the more comprehensive ASTM gasoline methods.

-The VUV PIONA+ method uses relatively simple instrumentation: a gas chromatograph, a standard 30m nonpolar column, and a VGA detector.
-Bulk concentrations of the hydrocarbon classes of paraffins, isoparaffins, olefins, naphthenes, and aromatics (PIONA) are determined.
-Specific analytes can also be singled out for further characterization, for example individual oxygenates or aromatics belonging to the BTEX complex.
+The VUV PIONA+™ method uses relatively simple instrumentation: a gas chromatograph, a standard 30m nonpolar column, and the VGA-100 detector.
+Bulk concentrations of the hydrocarbon classes of paraffins, isoparaffins, olefins, naphthenes, and aromatics are determined.
+Specific analytes can also be singled out for further characterisation, for example individual oxygenates or aromatics belonging to the BTEX complex.
 The setup procedure is straight-forward, with no pre-column tuning or valve timing adjustments.
-Additionally, analyses are faster given that the method can handle co-elution among various species and hydrocarbon classes.
+Additionally, analyses are faster since the method can handle co-elution among various species and hydrocarbon classes.

 View all digital editions